bogeeee/restfuncs/readme.md

     return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
   }

-  public static async myStaticAPIMethod() {} // Also static methods can be called.
-TODO: do we need it ?
-Pro: we don't need the CSRF security check on-access cause we just assume that all non-static methods actually access the session.
-Con: we need to make a lot of methods static

   // ... <-- More API methods
   // ... <-- Methods that serve html / images / binary.
 See TODO:baseurl/#html--images--binary-as-a-result